-- Empowerment via holistic training The workshop is a training for participants to develop a set of skills that encompasses the whole creative trajectory in order to empower them to develop their own work. - Experiential learning According to Beard (2010, 19-20), though experiential learning has had various definitions, it is usually agreed to be a method of learning that is active rather than didactic and passive, related to doing, reflecting and applying what is learned in generating new ideas.
+Furthermore, the workshops offered a practice-based experiential learning trajectory.
+Although experiential learning has various definitions (Beard 2010: 19-20), it is usually agreed to be a method of learning that is active rather than didactic and passive, related to doing, reflecting and applying what is learned in generating new ideas.
 This active engagement ideally includes a balance of the physical, sensorial, emotional, cognitive, bodily and the inner psyche.
-Learners and teachers are all involved in a feedback loop that includes evaluation and reflection. - Embodied learning.
-Experiential learning at the workshops was through embodied practice.
-Borgo (2012, 204) states that:
+Learners and teachers are all involved in a feedback loop that includes evaluation and reflection.